mb21/panwriter/README.md

 **[Download PanWriter](https://www.panwriter.com)**

-You also have to [install pandoc](https://pandoc.org/installing.html) to export to most formats.
+- You also have to [install pandoc](https://pandoc.org/installing.html) to export to most formats.
+- If you're on macOS, see this [thread on how to bypass the security warning](https://github.com/mb21/panwriter/issues/33#issuecomment-2354944902).

 ![](screenshot.png)